A random sample (real data)

 5.3 Shape Statistics

 Central tendency and dispersion are often insufficient to describe a distribution.
-To further describe shape, we can compute the “standard moments” skew and kurtosis, as well as other statistics.
+To further describe shape, we can compute skew and kurtosis to measure asymmetry and extreme values.
+There are many other statistics we could compute on an ad-hoc basis.

 Skewness.